chaseScallons/chaseScallons/README.md

 Im here to create.

- Practical Interests:
+ **Practical Interests:**
-– Cloud Native/IoT/Web Application Development
+- Cloud Native/IoT/Web Application Development
-– DevOps/MlOps/everything-esleOps Automation tools (Orchestration & Monitoring tools specifically)
+- DevOps/MlOps/everything-esleOps Automation tools (Orchestration & Monitoring tools specifically)
-– Dynamic Multi-Agent Interaction
+- Dynamic Multi-Agent Interaction
-– Reinforcement Learning from Human Feedback (RLAIF)
+- Reinforcement Learning from Human Feedback (RLAIF)
-– Physics-Informed Neural Nets (Spatial/Temporal/Material Reasoning)
+- Physics-Informed Neural Nets (Spatial/Temporal/Material Reasoning)

-Research Interests:
+**Research Interests:**
 I have compiled a distinct collection of what I belive to be the the necessary building blocks for any proposed "general intelligence" system.
 This collection is constantly evolving as my understanding of AI deepens.

 – Perception